Impact of Telematics in Fleet Management

 Telematics automates and supports regulatory compliance by documenting and reporting regulated workflows and provides stakeholders with the information they need to improve these workflows over time.
 One great example of this can be found in telematics requiring OSHA-compliant pre-shift vehicle inspections, which can be managed and required at the vehicle via an onboard interface that restricts vehicle use until the operator completes their check.

 - Advanced Opportunities – telematics provides an incredibly powerful resource towards achieving more advanced objectives within a material handling business.
 Sustainability objectives are fantastic examples, where the use of telematics can solve for such elements as lowering CO2 emission, reducing battery charging impacts on power generating utilities (IE charging on off-peak hours), marking poorly performing vehicles for replacement, and benchmarking performance across fleets to identify the most efficient vehicles and work processes.

-Associated & Stoffel Equipment Companies serve the Upper Midwest’s Material Handling market with Integrated Supply Chain Solutions, Warehouse and Distribution Operation Optimization, Lift Truck Fleet Management, and Consulting Engineering services.
+Associated & Stoffel Equipment Company serve the Upper Midwest’s Material Handling market with Integrated Supply Chain Solutions, Warehouse and Distribution Operation Optimization, Lift Truck Fleet Management, and Consulting Engineering services.
 We assist customers onsite and remotely from our Addison, IL corporate office and five regional branches near you.
-For more information or to discuss your Material Handling project needs, please visit our website here, or contact us at email@example.com or (800) 755-7201.
+For more information or to discuss your Material Handling project needs, please visit our website here, or contact us at [email protected] or (800) 755-7201.

 #fleetmanagement, #telematicssystem, #iwarehouse, #forkliftmanagementsoftware, #howtelematicsworks